Invite friends and family to read the obituary and add memories.

 Rick was preceded in death by his parents, James Earl Shew ("B") and Clifford Eugene Tramel Shew ("Cliff"); his brothers, Stephen Allen Shew and Larry Wayne Shew; and his beloved sister, Jamie Sue Murphy (Shew).

-He is survived by his devoted wife of 56 years, Debra ("Debby") Jan Shew; his daughter, Tracy Romo ("Darlin"); his son-in-law, Reno Romo; and his son, Rick Shew ("Rickey Joe").
-He was a proud and loving "Papa" to his cherished grandsons, Hunter, Holden, and Heath Ruppert; his granddaughters, Hadley and Harper Shew.
+He is survived by his devoted wife of 56 years, Debby; his daughter, Tracy and son-in-law, Reno Romo; and his son, Rick Shew ("Rickey Joe").
+He was a proud and loving "Papa" to his cherished grandsons, Hunter, Holden, and Heath Ruppert, his granddaughters, Hadley and Harper Shew; his nephews Jessie Shew and Jason Davenport.

-Rick also leaves behind great-grandchildren: James, Jaden, Jules and Kailah; nephews cousins, aunts, uncles, and an abundance of dear friends and former colleagues, as well as a half brother, James Shew.
+Rick also leaves behind great-grandchildren: James, Jaden, Jules and Kailah; cousins, aunts, uncles, and an abundance of dear friends and former colleagues.

-A carpenter and truck driver by trade, Rick eventually fulfilled a lifelong dream inspired by his Uncle Verl Tramel and his father-in-law, Roy Brooks-both officers with the Dallas Police Department.
+A carpenter and truck driver by trade, Rick eventually fulfilled a lifelong dream inspired by his father-in-law, Roy Brooks and his Uncle Verl Tramel.
 In 1984, Rick began his law enforcement career with the Irving Police Department.
 Two years later, he joined the Mesquite Police Department, where he earned the nickname "Rocket!" and built an extraordinary career.

 Scripture reminds us in 2 Corinthians 5:8: